stellar/stellar-docs/openapi/README.md

 ```

 2. Bundle your changes into the `bundled.yml` file.
 We've gone over this a bit,
-   so I wont' repeat myself.
+   so I won't repeat myself.
 Bring any changes you've made in the other
    components into the bundled file.

 ```bash